Vinzent03/obsidian-advanced-uri/docs/Actions/Writing.md

 > [!note]
 You may use the `heading` or `line` parameter to append and prepend data to a heading or line.
 More information in [Navigation](Actions/Navigation)

+> [!note]
+When using Obsidian Sync, you can add the parameter `await-sync=true` to wait until the sync is complete before proceeding with the write operation.
+This ensures that any changes are synchronized across your devices before the write action is executed.